7 Keys to Leadership Excellence in the Family Business

 While some leadership traits are innate, most of them are skills that can be learned and honed over time.
 Family businesses set up to support and develop their current and future leaders have a competitive advantage over their peers.
 Here’s a look seven keys to leadership excellence in the family business:

 1. Model the behavior you want to see.

 Aside from making business decisions, one of the most important roles that business leaders play is setting an example around the company’s values and culture.

-“The most important thing is really just modeling what appropriate behavior and respectful communication looks like,” says Carolyn Stern, CEO of EI Experience, an executive leadership development and emotional intelligence training firm, and author of The Emotional Leader.
+“The most important thing is really just modeling what appropriate behavior and respectful communication looks like,” says Carolyn Stern, CEO of EI Experience, an executive leadership development and emotional intelligence training firm, and author of The Emotionally Strong Leader.
 “In companies with good leadership, everyone is aligned and moving in the right direction.”